 "Ears are often sensitive to the cold because of a very large network of nerves that provides sensation to the ears.
 In fact, the ear canals are of the most sensitive parts of the body," says Jason Abramowitz, MD, at New York and New Jersey's ENT and Allergy Associates.
 And because your ears are already so sensitive, very cold air can be super irritating to them, he says. "[Cold air] can directly reach the ear drum, which is also highly sensitive," he adds.
 Hello, painful, sore, burning ears.

-If it seems like your ears are extra-prone to Jack Frost’s mayhem, you’re probably right—it is a thing.
-“People who are more sensitive to the cold than others likely have a different variation of the nerves in the ear canal,” the doc explains.
+If it seems like your ears are extra-prone to Jack Frost's mayhem, you're probably right.
+"People who are more sensitive to the cold than others likely have a different variation of the nerves in the ear canal," the doc explains.
 Lucky you.

-If you do happen to forget your ear muffs, though (happens to the best of us!), Dr. Abromowitz has a quick defrosting trick.
-“Once in a warm place, it’s best to expose the ears to warmth gradually with ambient heat or to apply a warm soaked towel to the affected area,” he recommends.
+If you do happen to forget your ear muffs, though, and it happens to the best of us, Dr. Abromowitz has a quick defrosting trick.
+"Once in a warm place, it's best to expose the ears to warmth gradually with ambient heat or to apply a warm soaked towel to the affected area," he recommends.
 Skip anything rash, like holding your ears up to the fireplace or the stovetop.
 (I mean, duh.)

 Loading More Posts...